Fdom92/stencil-payment/readme.md

 }
 ```

-And the total a single object with the final value:
+And the total object with the final value:

 ```
 {